Exceptional circumstances required to warrant legal representation in a disciplinary hearing

 The Supreme Court has helpfully clarified the circumstances in which an employee may be entitled to legal representation during a disciplinary process.

 The decision of Clarke CJ in the case of Barry McKelvey –v- Iarnród Éireann affirms the Court of Appeal’s decision that it is only in exceptional circumstances will an employee have the right to legal representation during a disciplinary process.
-Our previous insight found here discusses the Court of Appeal’s decision in greater detail.
+Our previous insight on the matter discusses the Court of Appeal’s decision in greater detail.

 In a whistle-stop tour on the history of this case, an employee of Irish Rail was subject to an investigation into the alleged discrepancies over the amount of fuel being purchased on fuel cards.
 Following a preliminary investigation, Irish Rail commenced its disciplinary process.
 The employee requested representation by both a solicitor and barrister at the hearing.
 Irish Rail’s policies did not provide for legal representation at a disciplinary hearing.
 In the High Court, it also relied on the Code of Practice of Grievance and Disciplinary Procedures in support of its position that this was appropriate and fair.